The Roaming Civic

 My Honda Civic is nicknamed Babes and has kept our adventures interesting.
 I purchased her on April 19, 2015 with only 40 miles.
 This was my first big adult purchase out of college.
 Before, I was driving a hand me down 1999 Honda Civic from my parents.
 In hindsight, I would’ve bought a higher-clearance vehicle if I had known where my interests were going to take me.
 But having a low-clearance vehicle doesn’t have to hinder your adventures.

-Babes has traveled 125,000+ miles in the last 6 years.
-She has made road trips through Oregon, Washington, California, and Nevada.
+Babes has traveled 150,000+ miles in the last 8 years.
+She has made road trips through Oregon, Washington, California, Idaho, Montana, and Nevada.
 And, most definitely, bumped down many Forest Service roads she had no business being on.
 This is my ode to 2WD adventurers in a world full of 4WD.

 Babes is outfitted with a Thule Traverse roof rack kit and 58-inch load bars.
 They function mostly for aesthetics but it also helps to transport our canoe.